- BED BUGS DESCRIPTION

 Clearly the most common way people find out they have a problem is because the bite is leaving a mark or some other skin discomfort leading to further investigation.
 However, it is estimated that as many as 50% of people who are bit have no reaction so it would reason to say that many infestations of bed bugs are able to exist for many months if not years before someone learns of their presence.
 People who have reactions are generally reacting to the insects saliva.
 Such reactions include an itching sensation, a burning feeling, swelling, red marks much like a flea bite and described most commonly as a welt.

 Now that you have concluded without a doubt that you have bed bugs, you will have to treat the problem depending on treatment sites.
-There are several products which should be used and their use as well as where you use them will depend primarily on surfaces being treated.
-The first area which should be addressed is the bed itself.
+The first area most everyone wants to spray is the bed itself.

 First, there is no product which can kill every egg that might be hiding.
 This means eggs which are missed during the treatment will probably hatch in 1-2 weeks.
 Followup treatments insures these new young are not able to establish themselves.

 Secondly, even if you do a great job both treating and vacuuming, it is very likely more eggs will be laid in the week following your initial treatment by females that are missed during the rest of the treatment in the home.
 There are several products that can be used on beds, mattresses and furniture quite effectively but we’ve narrowed the list to the most effective.
 Though similar, there are some differences which may make the use of one better suited for your application.

 BED BUG AEROSOLS FOR TREATING BEDDING AND MATTRESSES